xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/derivedcompoundrefs.md

+Derived compound references for inheritance relationships.

 ## Signature

 ```typescript
 derivedCompoundRefs?: DerivedCompoundRefDataModel[] | undefined;
 ```

+## Remarks

+Contains references to derived classes or child compounds that inherit from this compound.
+This property captures the inheritance hierarchy information extracted from 'derivedcompoundref' XML elements for complete inheritance documentation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>